Camp Mowglis Testimonials

 Many parents are hesitant to send their children to a seven-week camp.
 In seven weeks, kids really have the time to let go of any family problems they might have.
 They have ample time to try all of the activities and make deep friendships.
 My children have never thought it too long.
 In fact, they think that an additional week would be cool.
 At the end of every summer, I can see how much they have grown up, become more independent and self-confident.
 They have really absorbed the good values that camp teaches.

-Camp is on a beautiful lake surrounded by pines, the staff are as nice as could be and the values that camp exemplifies are humane and respectful of the environment.
+Camp is on a beautiful lake surrounded by pines, the staff are as nice as could be, and the values that camp exemplifies are humane and respectful of the environment.
 I highly recommend Camp Mowglis.

 Thea Carini, Lyon, France

 The summer of 2013 was my son’s first at Camp Mowglis, and I was worried as he was 13 and had never been away to camp before.
 I was looking for a camp that would have a supportive environment, yet be challenging enough to help my son transition from a boy to a young man.
 Well, I couldn’t have made a better choice than Camp Mowglis!
 There are not enough words to express how grateful I am for this wonderful place.
 It is truly like a big extended family.
-Thomas LOVED his summer there and cannot wait to return for a second year.
-My only regret is that I didn’t find out about it until he was 13.
-I wish he had started going there earlier.
-I really cannot say enough about this place.
-I truly believe it is one of the best experiences you can provide for your son over the summer.
-I HIGHLY recommend it.

 Sue Klein, NY

-I attended Camp Mowglis from 1977 to 1979, I was on the staff in 1980, and I have served on the Board of Trustees since 2009.
-My son and brother also attended and graduated from Mowglis.
-Without question, the experience and confidence I gained at the camp have carried me through life in an overwhelmingly positive way.
 I learned what I was capable of, and it was a lot more than I thought.
-I would not have known I was capable of leading an expedition to the Titanic or to find the Apollo rocket engines if I did not learn as a boy that I was capable of climbing that mountain in front of me.
+I would not have known I was capable of leading an expedition to the Titanic or finding the Apollo rocket engines if I had not learned as a boy that I was capable of climbing that mountain in front of me.
 The program has both short-term and long-term achievements at its core, and it remains the same today as it did 110 years ago.
-In my view, the Mowglis program is invaluable in today’s age of instant gratification for little or no work.
-It is essential to building strong character and successful individuals.

 David Concannon, PA